MRHist3814/week-six/notes.md

   * I also added some stopwords to get rid of repetitive and unecessary info (day names, month names, 1819, etc.).

 * Unfortunately, Voyant didn't want to cooperate with the data set I was using.
-I think there was too much data, or too many URLS, and it constantly crashed, with no error messages to help rectify the situation.
+I think there was too much data, or too many URLs, and it constantly crashed, with no error messages to help rectify the situation.

 * Sadly I abandoned my plans for Lucy Copland's diary and went to work on a different diary instead.